JinkelaCrops/desktop/mdfiles/MarkdownandVSCode.md

 ## Markdown Preview

 VS Code supports Markdown files out of the box.
 You just start writing Markdown text, save the file with the .md extension and then you can toggle the visualization of the editor between the code and the preview of the Markdown file; obviously, you can also open an existing Markdown file and start working with it.
 To switch between views you just have to press <code class="keybinding">Ctrl+Shift+V</code> in the editor.
-You can view the preview side-by-side ( <code class="keybinding">Ctrl+K V</code> ) with the file you are editing and see changes reflected in real-time as you edit.
+You can view the preview side-by-side ( <code class="keybinding">Ctrl+K V</code> ) with the file you are editing and see changes reflected in real-time as you edit.__Tips:__

 Here is an example with a very simple file.